anishp22/DataManagementFinal/README.md

  <h2>How to Install</h2>

  <h3>Disclaimer</h3>
-  You must create your own database with the following tables:
+  You must create your own database with the following tables: <br>
   - Customers
   - Hosts
   - Vehicles